The Furious: Release

-The Furious had its world premiere at the Midnight Madness section of the 50th Toronto International Film Festival on 6 September 2025, and will be screened in competition at the 58th Sitges Film Festival and at the Midnight Passion section of the 30th Busan International Film Festival.
+The Furious had its world premiere at the Midnight Madness section of the 50th Toronto International Film Festival on 6 September 2025, and screened in competition at the 58th Sitges Film Festival and at the Midnight Passion section of the 30th Busan International Film Festival.
 HK01 initially reported that the film would be released theatrically in Hong Kong within the same year.
 In October 2025, Lionsgate Films acquired international distribution rights for the film outside Hong Kong, Macau, and mainland China, planning a day-and-date worldwide release with the aforementioned territories in 2026.
+The film was also screened at the 2025 Beyond Fest in the United States, the 45th Hawai'i International Film Festival, the 5th Red Sea International Film Festival, and as the closing film of the 26th Boston Underground Film Festival.
+It was theatrically released in Hong Kong on 12 June 2026.

+The film was originally scheduled to have a nationwide theatrical release in the United States on 29 May 2026, but was later pushed back to 12 June as well.
+Lionsgate Films assigned the team of Lionsgate Premiere to handle the film's United States theatrical release, even though the film itself still carries the main Lionsgate Films logo.

+The film has a Chinese version and an international version, which slightly differ in terms of storyline, scenes, and action sequences.

+The Furious will be released in Japan on 29 January 2027.

 Reception

+Box office

+The Furious grossed $6.5 million in the United States and Canada.
+It also enjoyed solid success on the United States VOD market.
+Lionsgate Films stated that the film would be profitable for them.
+(Lionsgate subsequently hired Kenji Tanigaki to develop another film The Reckoner.)

-Critical reception
+Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 85 out of 100, based on 21 critics, indicating "universal acclaim".
+Audiences surveyed by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

-Chris Bumbray of JoBlo gave The Furious a 7/10 and compared it to The Raid (2011), describing it as a "kick-ass, crowd-pleasing ride" despite not reaching the latter's hype due to "clunky" dialogue, overdubbing, and technical inadequacies, but overall delivering a "sheer adrenaline and crowd-pleasing ferocity" with "dynamic and unrelentingly brutal" action choreography.
+Chris Bumbray of JoBlo.com gave The Furious a 7/10 and compared it to The Raid (2011), describing it as a "kick-ass, crowd-pleasing ride" despite not reaching the latter's hype due to "clunky" dialogue, overdubbing, and technical inadequacies, but overall delivering a "sheer adrenaline and crowd-pleasing ferocity" with "dynamic and unrelentingly brutal" action choreography.
 Brian Tallerico of RogerEbert.com wrote that while the film suffers from "atrocious" dialogue and "goofy" plotting, it features "well-directed and choreographed" stunt work by Kenji Tanigaki that delivers "the most impressive fight scenes in years".
-Andrew Webster of The Verge also praised the film as an "absolutely unrelenting and bone-crunching action movie", highlighting its "brutal yet balletic" fight scenes and the "inventiveness and playfulness" that turn every aspect of the film into eye-catching action choreography.
+Andrew Webster of The Verge also praised the film as an "absolutely unrelenting and bone-crunching action movie", particularly its "brutal yet balletic" fight scenes and the "inventiveness and playfulness" where "everything can be part of the choreography".